Africa Analysis: Continent must back TB research drive

 The growing interest among international research agencies and funders to locate more of their work in Africa is a great opportunity for the continent.
 But to capitalise on it, African governments must invest in the basic infrastructure required to do science.

-Walwyn says that the South African government should boost its annual RD spend on TB from the current US$3 million to more than US$90 million.
-The country would make this money back and more, he says, by having more efficient and cheaper treatments, through earnings from new drugs and by creating jobs in the chemical, pharmaceutical and healthcare industries.
+Walwyn says that the South African government should boost its annual R&D spend on TB from the current US$3 million to more than US$90 million.
+The country would make this money back and more, he says, by having more efficient and cheaper treatments, through earnings from

 Investment will pay off